maxxiimo/the-front-end-manifesto/foundation-styles.md

     Compass will generate a configuration file and stylesheets.
 Delete the stylesheets.
 We're going to use our own.

-3. Delete your application.css file and replace it with the starter styles [application.scss][].
+3. Delete your application.css file and create and replace it with a blank application.scss.

     NOTE: Your base application file needs to use the .scss syntax, however, other partials can use the .sass syntax, which is my preference.